lacf95/EthermineApp/README.md

 ```
 bundle install
 ```
-After run the rspec command, the SimpleCov gem generates a html file that contains the percentage of coverage data, the file is inside of the coverage folder
+After run the rspec command, the SimpleCov gem generates an HTML file that contains the percentage of coverage data, the file is inside of the coverage folder